xpresserjs/documentation/xpress-mongo/events.md

 });
 ```

-**Note:** Your registered function will be passed the instance of the current model on execution.
+**Note:**  The instance of the current model will be passed to your event function on execution.

 ## Events
 - [create](#create)